data301-2020-winter1/course-project-solo_102/data/raw/README.md

 README
-This directory contains the raw data used for the project
+This directory contains the raw data used for the project.